YangParky/Point-MaDi/README.md

 The checkpoints and logs have been released on [Google Drive](https://drive.google.com/drive/folders/1PIysBbdIB4sNyv4GP5_04uEmEqEcyZEF?usp=sharing).
 You can use the voting strategy in classification testing to reproduce the performance reported in the paper.
 For classification downstream tasks, we randomly select 8 seeds to obtain the best checkpoint.
-For zero-shot learning, * means that we use all the train/test data for zero-shot transfer.

 ## 4. Point-MaDi Pre-training
 Pre-training with the default configuration, run the script: